jasonbyrne/dynamic-hls-proxy/README.md

 This will set the properties that the dynamic chunklist should use, such as its prune type and max duration.

+### getVideoRenditionUrl(atIndex: number, absolute: boolean)

+Returns the video rendition URL at the specified index.
+This is affected by sortByBandwidth, but NOT by setFilterType. "absolute" defaults to true and returns the fully-qualified URL while false would return the exact path that's written within the original Playlist.

 ### Chunklist.loadFromString(m3u8: string)

 This static constructor method will return a Chunklist instance.
 Pass in a string of an m3u8 chunklist.